biological-alignment-benchmarks/biological-compatibility-benchmarks/README.md

 For more details, see the [LICENSE.txt](LICENSE.txt) and [AUTHORS.md](AUTHORS.md) files.

 This repo derives from Aintelope's internal repo on branch publication.
-Commit-level authorship is available upon request or upon forthcoming publication of history.